-The Definitive Guide to the Best Museums in Paris
+Get Your Culture Fix: The Best Museums in Paris

-With so many museums to see, we want to make sure that your trip to Paris hits all the best ones.
+With so many museums, galleries and outdoor artworks to see, we want to make sure you tick off all the best ones.

 An interesting building both inside and out, the iconic Pompidou museum near to the Marais area houses the largest collection of modern art in Europe (really only rivalled by the MoMa in NYC).
 Just some of the artists that feature include Matisse, Giacometti, Dali, Rothko and Pollock, Sonia and Robert Delaunay as well as Picasso.
 This museum should be the number one stop for modern art fans.
 Stay nearby in one of our homes like Big City Life to stay close to the culture.

 Musée de l’Orangerie